Edinburgh

 Medieval and Historic

 Edinburgh is alive with history and culture.
-Visit the Royal Mile, the Palace of Holyroodhouse (Scotland’s official residence of The Queen), the National Museum of Scotland and a diverse collection of art galleries.
+Visit the Royal Mile, the Palace of Holyroodhouse, which is the official residence of King Charles the 3rd when he is in Scotland, the National Museum of Scotland, and a diverse collection of art galleries.
 When it’s time to unwind, savor sophisticated cuisine and fine wine, or enjoy hearty, traditional fare, such as haggis and a pint of ale.

 Edinburgh Hotels